A warning displays, similar to the following:

-Note: Not all PAM applications displays the error messages described in this section.
-You may need to enable debug, and/or use vastool smartcard test login to display these messages.
-(See Enable debug for smart card login with PAM for more information.)
+Note: Not all PAM applications display the error messages described in this section.
+You may need to enable debug, or use vastool smartcard test login to display these messages.
+For more information, see Enable debugging for smart card login with PAM.

 You encounter a login failure with a "KDC is unreachable" or "KRB5_KDC_UNREACH" error message when the network connectivity between the client and Active Directory is down, or there is a configuration problem.

 Enabling debug or using vastool smartcard test login with -d 6 help you determine if this is a connectivity or DNS issue.